Yarke99/Hostater/README.md

-# Hosts
-Update windows hosts file.
+Update windows hosts file from custom profile and website.